 Types of Treatment for Opiate Addiction

-The effects of addiction can take any number of forms, affecting different people in different ways.
-While opiate abuse tends to affect the body in certain distinct ways, a number of personal or individual factors influence how opiate addiction plays out in a person’s daily life.
+The effects of addiction can take many forms, affecting different people in different ways.
+While opiate abuse tends to affect the body in distinct ways, several personal or individual factors influence how opiate addiction plays out in a person’s daily life and mental health.

-For these reasons, the types of treatment for opiate addiction run the gamut in terms of the range of services and treatment settings available.
+For these reasons, the types of opiate addiction treatment can run the gamut in terms of the range of services and treatment settings available.

 Opiate Addiction Treatment Objectives

 With the overall goal of treatment being long-term abstinence, certain objectives or road markers must be met along the way.
-According to the National Institute on Drug Abuse, opiate abuse tears down the body and the mind, so treatment for opiate addiction covers a series of steps, each of which works to equip recovering addicts with the tools needed to maintain continued abstinence.
+According to the National Institute on Drug Abuse, opiate abuse damages the body and mind, so treatment for opiate addiction must cover a series of steps, each of which works to equip recovering addicts with the tools needed to maintain continued abstinence.

 Types of Treatment for Opiate Addiction